mgabris/master-thesis-attachment/backtrack/spritz-cpp/README.md

 # C++ implementation of backtrack for Spritz
-This directory contains C++ implementation of basic and special state backtrack.
+This directory contains C++ implementation of basic and special state backtrack for cipher Spritz.

 ## Build
 To build binaries, invoke